 An exploration of the food stability resources currently available for Cascadia Community College and UW Bothell students.

 In Northshore we share what we know and give our time to help weave a bigger and stronger net to help fill the gaps that often leave people hungry.
-We meet regularly and welcome everyone who is interested in contributing their time, talent, and energy.
+When we meet we welcome everyone who is interested in contributing their time, talent, and energy.

 Here are some of the programs currently in place: